bigsnarfdude/akka-http-algebird/README.md

 #### How many users have I seen for the day of 2015-08-20 for the login service?
+This example demonstrates the rehydration of a collection of HLL Monoids from collection of Strings fetched from Redis.
+In addition, we demonstrate Algebird's native methods to Sum all the HLL Monoids and give us a distinct count for the day.
 ```
 $ curl -X POST -H 'Content-Type: application/json' http://localhost:9000/distinct -d '{"begin": "2015-08-20", "servername": "loginService"}'
 {